 Most teenagers possess at least one Facebook account conducted by themselves.
 Apart from the positive impacts of these social media, there are many adverse impacts, including cyberbullying.
 After all, many girls commit suicide because of cyberbullying on social media.
 Therefore, cyberbullying is a disadvantage of social media.

 Cyberbullying in Bangladesh

-The photos went viral on social media, especially on Facebook, within a short time.
-According to the rules of miss world Bangladesh, no one can participate in this contest who is married; therefore, she got kicked out from miss world competition 2018.
-However, her husband could not prove that she was married, but she got viral on Facebook.
-Thus, she had been affected by cyberbullying.
-A rumour went viral on social media that she lied about miss the world competition.
+The photos went viral on social media, especially on Facebook, quickly.
+According to the rules of miss world Bangladesh, no married girls can participate in this contest; therefore, she got kicked out from miss world competition 2018.
+However, Atik could not prove that she was married, but she got viral on Facebook.
+A rumor went viral on social media that she lied about missing the world competition.

 How to Prevent Cyberbullying in Bangladesh

 The Bangladeshi government has taken some actions to stop cyberbullying.
 Firstly, the government passed a new ICT act in 2006; now, victims can take legal steps against assailants under these acts.

 Additionally, the government and non-government organizations hold awareness seminars, programs, and dramas to create social awareness regarding cyberbullying.

 Bangladesh tries to control and guide the network media, formulate relevant laws and regulations, and strengthen the legal system.

 However, the Bangladeshi government should establish the principle of network access and control the advertising and information issued by the company to prevent the harm of false information to the people.